derykmakgill/krawisz/test.md

 Greg Maxwell [attempts](https://en.wikipedia.org/w/index.php?title=Wikipedia:Articles_for_deletion/Lightning_Network&diff=prev&oldid=930392324) to have Bitcoin XT scrubbed from the Bitcoin Wikipedia page.

 >I feel like this subject could get adequately covered as part of a broader article on consensusless decenteralized payment systems, but considering that lightning is the only such system with even moderately wide deployment and that there aren't a lot of secondary sources on the broader idea... that gets in the way of covering it that way.
 There are a lot of bit-rotten obscure cryptocurrency articles that should probably be removed [https://en.wikipedia.org/wiki/Talk:Bitcoin_XT#Bitcoin_XT_is_long_defunct_and_the_article_is_massively_out_of_date,_should_this_be_deleted?]

+#### 16 December 2019

+Former Bitcoin Core YouTube personality Richard Heart claims that he and others [orchestrated a social manipulation campaign in order to put Segwit through on Bitcoin.](https://www.youtube.com/watch?v=1UPLA9-ICJg&lc=UgxHNItC2Cyc8zwRMzJ4AaABAg)

+>Two years ago we got Segwit.
+Which we lied and cheated and stealed -- and I was part of the lying and cheating and stealing -- to get Segwit, to get Lightning, which by the way had critical vulnerabilities and lost people's money.

 #### 17 February 2020